Acmeon/Webcellar/README.md

 - Sometimes Excel may complain about missing add-ins.
 Close the complaints and refresh Webcellar from the taskpane.

-- For some users [Office Add-In runtime logging](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/runtime-logging) might be enabled by default.
-Disable Office Add-In runtime logging to improve performance (optional):
+- For some users [Office Add-In runtime logging](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/runtime-logging) might be enabled by default, in which case this should appear in the console.
+Disable Office Add-In runtime logging to improve performance with (optional):
     ```
     npx office-addin-dev-settings runtime-log --disable
     ```